Skip to content

 Synthetic Tests

-Enables Synthetic Tests tasks and returns test results via the testing nodes provided by TrueWatch.
-The number of new test data is counted hourly (per ten thousand API Tests /day).
+Enables Synthetic Tests tasks and returns test results via TrueWatch provided test nodes, counting the number of new test data in hourly intervals (per ten thousand API Tests/day).

 Warning

-Since the current Synthetic Tests data is stored in the default index of logs, DQL queries or statistics need to add the following filter conditions to query Synthetic Tests data.
+Since Synthetic Tests data is currently stored in the Logs default index, DQL queries or statistics need to add the following filter conditions to query Synthetic Tests data.

 index = ['default'], source = [‘http_dial_testing',‘tcp_dial_testing’,'icmp_dial_testing','websocket_dial_testing']